Kolten Wong Player Props: Mariners vs. Rockies

-After going 0-for-0 in his last game, Kolten Wong and the Seattle Mariners take on the Colorado Rockies (who will hand the ball to Ryan Feltner) at 9:40 PM ET on Saturday.
+After batting .100 with four walks and two RBI in his past 10 games, Kolten Wong and the Seattle Mariners take on the Colorado Rockies (who will start Noah Davis) at 4:10 PM ET on Sunday.

+He had a hitless performance in his most recent game (0-for-3) against the Rockies.

 Kolten Wong Game Info & Props vs. the Rockies